2015–16 North American winter: Seasonal summary

 The month of January 2016 was variable in its weather patterns.
 Following the warm trend in December, an early cold snap brought close-to-average temperatures to the East Coast, at the same time a storm complex was moving through the Northeast, and due to the fresh batch of cold air, it was able to produce some snow on the back side of it.
 At the opposite end of the spectrum, the West Coast was receiving needed rainfall to help during its long-time drought.
 This brief period of relief soon ended.
 After that, around January 16–17, a potent storm system moved up the East Coast, bringing the first snowfall of the season to areas like Philadelphia and New York City.
 A few days later, an Alberta clipper moved through the central United States, producing a swath of snow from Illinois to North Carolina.
 This small system was then proceeded and eclipsed by a crippling and historic blizzard just days later on January 22–23.
 Cities like Washington D.C., Philadelphia, and New York City were buried with 1–2.5 ft of snow, breaking numerous records.

-In February, the historic weather events continued, as another snowstorm kicked off the month with a swath of snow from Colorado to Michigan.
+At the start of February, another snowstorm kicked off the month with a swath of snow from Colorado to Michigan.
 Snow accumulations ranged from 8–14 in, along with winds up to 45 mph.
-After the storm system passed, its cold front transformed into another potent snowstorm for the East Coast, with snowfall amounts up to 8 inches.
-From there, another winter storm occurred as a nor'easter, bringing more snow to New England on February 8.
-Shortly thereafter, the coldest air of the season froze parts of the Northeast on February 14, with temperatures dipping to as low as 0 F, shattering many record low temperatures.
-The cold lingered into Presidents Day as another winter storm began to take shape.
-This set the stage for more snow in the Northeast.
-Snowfall ranged anywhere from 4–6 in in the Northeast, to 12–18 in in the Appalachians.
-What was interesting about the weather pattern for this system, was the 24-hour weather difference, for example, at 2:00 pm EDT on February 15, New York City reported snow with temperatures in the 30s, and a day later, reported temperatures in the mid-50s and thunderstorms on February 16.
-The system departed by February 17.
-A week later around February 22–24, another winter storm formed and eventually produced the second-largest tornado outbreak ever recorded in February.
-The storm complex produced as much as 59 confirmed tornadoes, with 4 of them being rated an EF3, including areas which don't normally see tornadoes that strong.
-The massive system moved out of the United States by February 25.
+After the storm system passed, its cold front transformed into another snowstorm for the East Coast, with snowfall amounts up to 8 inches.
+Multiple winter storms proceeded to affect the Northeast during a two-week period in early-to-mid February, and the coldest air of the season arrived by February 14, parts of the Northeast on February 14, with temperatures dipping to as low as 0 F, shattering many record low temperatures.